cogini/mix_systemd/README.md

 ### Runtime dependencies

-Systemd starts units in parallel when possible, but we may need to enforce ordering.
-Set `unit_after_targets` to the names of systemd units that the script depends on.
-For example, if you are using cloud-init to get [runtime network information](https://cloudinit.readthedocs.io/en/latest/topics/network-config.html#network-configuration-outputs),
+Systemd starts units in parallel when possible.
+To enforce ordering, set `unit_after_targets` to the names of systemd units that this unit depends on.
+For example, if this unit should run after cloud-init to get [runtime network information](https://cloudinit.readthedocs.io/en/latest/topics/network-config.html#network-configuration-outputs),
 set: